ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 **Does this mean the value is completely safe?**

-While these values can be trusted to not contain an Injection Vulnerability, they cannot be completely safe from every kind of issue, For example:
+While these values have no risk of containing an Injection Vulnerability, they cannot be completely safe from every kind of issue, For example:

 <code php>
 $cli = 'rm -rf ?'; // RISKY